Lower Merion Little League

 • No score is kept.

-The Softball Rookie Division is an instructional softball season for players generally in 1st and 2nd grade, age ranges can be flexible to play in this division though.
+The Softball Rookies is an instructional softball season for girls in 1st grade, although age ranges can be flexible to play in this division .

 How do games work?